-Greeting, and welcome to this weeks review.
-Impact Soundworks is a boutique company responsible for some of the most practical libraries we’ve reviewed.
+Greetings, and welcome to this week’s Studiowise review.
+Impact Soundworks is a boutique company responsible for some of the most practical production libraries we’ve seen.
 The impressive catalogue of titles available from what is fundamentally a one-man operation is commendable.
-Acoustic Revolutions 3 is the successor in the series, this time around offering 10-times the content of the previous two editions combined, how can we not be intrigued?
+Acoustic Revolutions 3 is the new successor in the series, this time around offering 10 times the content of the previous two editions combined, how can we not be intrigued?

 An acoustic guitar can be one of the more difficult instruments to record well.
-Not only do you need a great sounding guitar, decent microphones, and a nice sounding studio, but skill in both playing and recording; two things that are often mutually exclusive.
+Not only do you need a great-sounding guitar, decent microphones, a nice-sounding studio, but also skill in both playing and recording; two things that are often mutually exclusive.

 48 rhythm articulations are present on the front screen so you can enable what you need and disable the rest to preserve system resources.
 A nifty compact mode is available so you can load the specific rhythms into key groups that suit you better, a very handy feature.
 Each rhythm choice includes a graphic indication of the strum pattern and time signature.
 Each rhythm pattern included 2 round robin, 2 tempo and 6 key recordings plus all of the common chord types (twelve in total).
 There is also a built-in fret noise generator and pattern chokes which stop the rhythm playback with a chug or another form of performance style.

 The keyboard is split into groups, depending on the mode selected.
 Usually, the left is dedicated to the choke interrupts, followed by the central play zone and the rhythm selection taking up the final 48 positions.
 The main strum engine is controlled by patterns from the available 48 rhythm bank presets using one of three fret modes; intelligent, manual or auto chord.